Gain vehicle insights with virtual sensors

 A short history of how our startup was born

 The two co-founders, Dr.-Ing.
 Rafael Fietzek and Dr.-Ing.
 Stéphane Foulard, founded COMPREDICT in 2016 after their PhD studies at TU Darmstadt.
 During their research work, they recognized the high optimization potential that still remains unused in vehicle engineering.
-Insights from the use of in-vehicle sensor data allow cost savings and reduction of CO2 emissions for manufacturers, fleet operators and consumers: through precisely right-sized components, longer durability, predictive maintenance and optimized fleet management until resale.
+Insights from the use of connected vehicle sensor data allow cost savings and reduction of CO2 emissions for manufacturers, fleet operators and consumers: through precisely right-sized components, longer durability, predictive maintenance and optimized fleet management until resale.

 Current use of sensors data in automotive industry